grscheller/scheller-linux-archive/notes/gitNotes.md

 ### Amending pushed commits

-You are just pushed to GitHub changes you very deeply regret.
+You just pushed to GitHub changes you very deeply regret.
 GitHub rejects your amended changes.

 You don't want to be a *bad boy* and cause grief to others by doing a